cmtt/dijs/README.md

 ----

 Dijs is a small dependency injection module for Node.js and browser environments.
-It was inspired by [AngularJS](http://www.angularjs.org/) and includes rudimentary namespace support.
+It was inspired by [AngularJS](http://www.angularjs.org/), includes rudimentary namespace support and lazy dependency resolution.

 Dependency injection might be a useful pattern to organize larger projects.
+As injection happens only once to compose a namespace, there shouldn't be drawbacks in performance.

 # Usage
+In addition, please refer to the tests in the spec/ folder.

 ````js